Age Determination of LAMOST Red Giant Branch stars based on the Gradient Boosting Decision Tree method: Introduction

 \citet{2016ApJ...823..114N} and \citet{2016yCat..74563655M} determined stellar masses from spectroscopy, which greatly extends the range of giant stars with age estimates.
 They showed that the masses (and implied age \citep{2015MNRAS.453.1855M, 2017A&A...601A..27L, 2020ApJS..249...29H}) of post dredge-up giants can be measured from high-resolution infrared spectra (APOGEE \citep{2019PASP..131e5001W}, R $\approx$ 22,500), and the correlation of masses and ages with T$_{eff}$, log g, [M/H], [C/M] and [N/M].
 This study has increased the number of giant stars of known age to 70,000.

-\citet{2015ApJ...808...16N} described a data-driven stellar modeling method called ``Cannon" that allows for spectral mass measurements.
-This method differs from standard machine learning methods (e.g., random forests or deep neural networks) since it includes an explicit likelihood function after both the training and the test steps, so it is able to explain anisotropic noise and missing data in both the training and test stellar spectra. \citet{2017ApJ...841...40H} used Cannon to transfer labels from a high-resolution, high-S/N survey (APOGEE) to a low-resolution, medium-S/N survey (LAMOST).
+\citet{2015ApJ...808...16N} described a data-driven stellar modeling method called ``Cannon" that allows for spectral mass measurements and \citet{2017ApJ...841...40H} used Cannon to transfer labels from a high-resolution, high-S/N survey (APOGEE) to a low-resolution, medium-S/N survey (LAMOST).
 The author showed that using Cannon, the fundamental parameters (T$_{eff}$, log g, [Fe/H] and [$\alpha$/M]) consistent with the APOGEE values can be determined directly from the LAMOST spectra.
-They applied the model to 450,000 giants from LAMOST DR2 that were not observed by APOGEE, and this dramatically increased the number and sky coverage of stars with mass and age estimates.
+They applied the model to 450,000 giants from LAMOST DR2 that were not observed by APOGEE, and this dramatically increased the number and sky coverage of stars with mass and age estimates. \citet{2018ApJ...858L...7T} has also estimated us 175,202 red clump stars in LAMOST with 3\% contamination, and also includes two asteroseismology parameters $\Delta$P and $\Delta\nu$.